FDA LISTING INC: EXPERIENCED ADVISORS FOR FULL-SERVICE FDA REGISTRATION & COMPLIANCE

 ● Adverse Event Reporting Contact

-Recent FDA cosmetic regulations, such as the Modernization of Cosmetics Regulation Act MoCRA, have set new requirements for cosmetic labeling.
+Recent FDA cosmetic regulations, such as the Modernization of Cosmetics Regulation Act MoCRA, have set new cosmetic labeling requirements.
 These include incorporating a Responsible Person’s contact information and a domestic address, declaring specific information about products for professional use, and detailing fragrance allergens.

 Cosmetic ingredients must be listed according to the widely accepted International Nomenclature Cosmetic Ingredient (INCI).
 When formulating a cosmetic product, a manufacturer must avoid using harmful ingredients listed on the FDA’s Prohibited & Restricted Ingredients list.
-Cosmetics cannot include active medicinal ingredients, so any claims made about the product must be toned down to be purely cosmetic.
+Cosmetics cannot include active medicinal ingredients, so any claims made about the product must be toned down to be purely cosmetic in nature.

 Furthermore, using concise and easy-to-understand language on the cosmetic label is critical, as technical terms or complex wording could confuse or mislead consumers.
 Given the available surface area, complying with the minimum font size requirements on the cosmetic label is vital.
 Cautions and warnings are another indispensable part of the cosmetic label; specific precautionary measures such as preliminary skin tests or self-pressurized container warnings are good examples.

-When you engage with FDA Listing Inc., a cosmetic labeling expert will review your product to ensure it meets the general packing and labeling requirements known as the Fair Packaging and Labeling Act (FPLA).
+Please note that our label reviews focus solely on compliance with cosmetic labeling rules and do not replace product testing, safety evaluations, or legal certifications.
+When you engage with FDA Listing Inc., a cosmetic labeling expert will review your product to ensure it meets the general packaging and labeling requirements outlined in the Fair Packaging and Labeling Act (FPLA).

-Next, we conduct a comprehensive review of each specific health-related claim to ensure it will not fall into the drug category as defined by the FDA drug regulations.
-Our thorough approach leaves no stone unturned, examining all aspects of direct or indirect claims to see if they seem substantiated and truthful and making interpretations and recommendations for changes as required.
+Next, we conduct a thorough review of each specific health-related claim to ensure it will not fall into the drug category as defined by the FDA drug regulations.
+We will examine all aspects of direct or indirect claims to determine if they appear substantiated and truthful, and provide interpretations and recommendations for any necessary changes.

 Service Details & Fees